Cyclic order: Products and retracts

 The lexicographic product K × L globally looks like K and locally looks like L; it can be thought of as K copies of L. This construction is sometimes used to characterize cyclically ordered groups.

 One can also glue together different linearly ordered sets to form a circularly ordered set.
 For example, given two linearly ordered sets L_{1} and L_{2}, one may form a circle by joining them together at positive and negative infinity.
 A circular order on the disjoint union L_{1} ∪ L_{2} ∪ {−∞, ∞} is defined by ∞ < L_{1} < −∞ < L_{2} < ∞, where the induced ordering on L_{1} is the opposite of its original ordering.
-For example, the set of all longitudes is circularly ordered by joining together all points west and all points east, along with the prime meridian and the 180th meridian.
+For example, the set of all longitudes is circularly ordered by joining all points west and all points east, along with the prime meridian and the 180th meridian.
 Kuhlmann, Marshall & Osiak (2011) use this construction while characterizing the spaces of orderings and real places of double formal Laurent series over a real closed field.